superpanditas/TrueHome/README.md

 And since 2 of the variables are correlated to eliminate redundancy, I decided to use PCA which is also useful for visualization.

 I decided to address this with XGBoost algorithm, many reasons to choose him.

-This is an ensemble it means that take advantage of differents weak models to give an answer and is really useful when we have a lot of labels.
+This is an ensemble it means that take advantage of differents weak models to give an answer.

-XGBoost is interpretable (In case we wish know which thresholds are useful to take a decision) and not previuos assumptions about data.
+XGBoost is interpretable (In case we wish know which thresholds are useful to take a decision), not previuos assumptions about data and works good for imbalanced data.

 Finally we got a 75% of accuracy, although 2 points here.
 First I used a naive configuration and keep a good accuracy, applying grid search can found the best hyperparameters and get a better accuracy. (for limitation of time, not use grid search but the accuracy is good)